 - Calculate directional coordinates.

-- Give formulas that are utilized in calculating the directional well trajectory for several methods: Tangential; balanced tangential; average angle; the radius of curvature; and minimum curvature.
+- Give formulas for calculating the directional well trajectory for several methods: Tangential, balanced tangential, average angle, the radius of curvature, and minimum curvature.

 Types of Directional Well Profiles For Trajectory Calculation

 Before starting the well trajectory calculations steps for well profile design, we shall explain the different directional types of well profiles, which are mainly four types.

 Build and Hold Directional Well Planning Profile Design

 This type of directional well trajectory profile consists of:

 - Kick-off point.

 - Build-up section.